bbauska/W3Cx-3of5/README.md

 20. };
 ```

-*Line 10* is useful to initially set the focus on the canvas, but this trick will not work if we click somewhere else in the HTML page.
+<i>Line 10</i> is useful to initially set the focus on the canvas, but this trick will not work if we click somewhere else in the HTML page.

 <h4>Example #4: a better way: set the focus when the mouse cursor enters the canvas</h4>